HaochenCode/C-Codes/README.md

 # C-Codes
-Basically sorting, searching, data analysis, trees and other algorthms
+Basically sorting, searching, data analysis, trees and other algorithms in c++.